Things to Do in Pilsen – Day Trips From Prague

 We also toured the hotel’s spa facilities where they offer guests the chance to partake in a relaxing beer bath.
 We can’t think of anything better than soaking in a wooden barrel filled with hot water, barley, hops, and yeast, while sipping on beer from a private tap.

-Other Museums and Sites
+Things to Do in Pilsen – Other Museums and Sites in Pilsen

 It’s not really surprising that Pilsener was chosen as Europe’s Capital of Culture in 2015.
 The city has a plethora of museums and other cultural sites throughout the city.
 In addition to the ones previously mentioned Pilsen also has the following: